-So being mindful in the moment presupposes a view, a way of being mindful.
-That is to train the knowing to become aware of the Three Characteristics.
-It is a good habit to start meditation, or any activity, reflecting on the impermanence of everything; that without vigilance we can get caught up in greed and aversion - the unwholesome propensities; and that this psychophysical organism does not constitute a 'self'.
-It's not me.
-Once we've set the view right, we can as it were 'forget' it.
-Trust that the knowing is seeing correctly and we devote ourselves to the vipassana or to whatever we are engaged in doing.
+So being mindful in the moment presupposes a view, a way of being mindful, that is to train the knowing to become aware of the Three Characteristics.
+It is a good habit to start meditation, or any activity, reflecting on the impermanence of everything; and reflecting that without vigilance we can get caught up in greed and aversion, the unwholesome propensities; and reflecting that this psychophysical organism does not constitute a 'self', it's not me.
+Once we've set the view right, we can, as it were, 'forget' it and trust that the knowing is seeing correctly as we devote ourselves to the vipassana or to whatever we are engaged in doing.